 BRIEF BIO

 Hi!
 I’m Angélica, an environmental social scientist focused on the policies, practices, and infrastructures that support building long-term climate justice and energy equity.
-I have over a decade of multi-sectoral experience designing, implementing, and evaluating a diverse range of research from wet-lab experiments and community based participatory research (CBPR) to policy evaluation and data driven business process improvement.
+I have over a decade of experience designing, implementing, and evaluating a diverse range of research from wet-lab experiments and community based participatory research (CBPR) to policy evaluation and data driven business process improvement.
+I've also worked as visual artist, event planner, community organizer, and grassroots arts curator.

-My professional and personal work is guided by a responsibility to the archipelago of Borínken (so-called Puerto Rico), the ancestral home of my father’s people.
-As a prima de afuera, or Boricua who grew up “across the big waterfall”, I am deeply drawn intergenerational and long term work that move us (diaspora + islanders alike) beyond failing energy infrastructure and towards equitable climate solutions that center Black liberation + Indigenous sovereignty, and the health of all Caribbean (is)lands for many generations.
+My professional and personal work is guided by a responsibility to the archipelago of Borínken (the ancestral home of my father’s people), my maternal and paternal grandmothers whose labors and knowledges shape my own, and to future generations who will inherit what we sow.
+As a prima de afuera, or Boricua who grew up outside the islands, I am deeply drawn to intergenerational and long-term climate adaptation and energy sustainability work that moves Black and Indigenous communities (particularly on small islands) beyond failing energy infrastructures and towards ethical climate solutions that center Black liberation + Indigenous sovereignty, and the health of all for many generations.